fillup/apiaxle-module/README.md

 * [curl](http://php.net/curl)
 * [ApiAxle](http://apiaxle.com) proxy with the apiaxle-api package installed

-## Special Note about ApiAxle version 1.11 ##
-The tests for this library are not all able to run successfully with ApiAxle version 1.11.
-I'm working with the ApiAxle team to figure out what changed to cause the problem, but for now I recommend if you are using this library to use ApiAxle 1.10.

 ## Features / Goals / TODO ##
 - [x] Readily consumable, configuration based, object oriented library
 - [x] Support for Api objects